-Coaching agreements start with a contracting session where we get to know each other and decide if coaching feels like the right thing.
-We discuss your professional challenges and dilemmas, and agree on the purpose, time and fee of the coaching process.
+Consulting and coaching agreements start with a contracting session where we get to know each other and decide if coaching feels like the right thing.
+We discuss your professional challenges and dilemmas, and agree on the purpose, time and fee of the coaching and consulting process.

 My approach is system-centric and solution-focused: I treat the individual, the team, and the organization as part of a larger system, and focus on exploring future opportunities to achieve the desired goals.
 In working together, I use the tools of applied psychology to facilitate self-reflection, and self-awareness of internal barriers and misconceptions.

-I am a member of two international coach associations, and adhere to their competencies and code of ethics: the International Coach Federation (ICF), and the European Coaching and Mentoring Council (EMCC).
+I am a member of the Hungarian Psychological Association and code of ethics: the International Coach Federation (ICF), adhering to their codes of ethics.
 Everything discussed in sessions with me remains confidential.

 Why would you want to work with me?